CircuitVerse/CircuitVerseDocs/docs/chapter4/5muxandplex.md

 ## Least Significant Bit (LSB) Detector

 The **Least Significant Bit (LSB)** detector circuit element outputs the bit position of the least significant bit of the input.
-In other words, it outputs the bit position of the leftmost bit.
+In other words, it outputs the bit position of the rightmost bit.
 An enable output is also provided to show if the LSB detector is active.
 The bit position of the LSB is also shown in decimal form within the body of the LSB detector.

 You can verify the behavior of the **Least Significant Bit (LSB)** detector circuit element with a four-bit input in the live circuit embedded below: